ljw1004/vbspec/vb/expressions.md

 - There exists a widening conversion from the type of `Mj` to the type `Nj`, or

 > __Annotation__
-> that because parameters types are being compared without regard to the actual argument in this case, the widening conversion from constant expressions to a numeric type the value fits into is not considered in this case.
+> Because parameters types are being compared without regard to the actual argument in this case, the widening conversion from constant expressions to a numeric type the value fits into is not considered in this case.

 - `Aj` is the literal `0`, `Mj` is a numeric type and `Nj` is an enumerated type, or